-Instructors: Kurt Galbreath, Stephen Greiman, Andrew Hope, Augustin Jimenez, and Ralph Eckerlin
+Instructors: Ralph Eckerlin, Kurt Galbreath, Stephen Greiman, Andrew Hope, and Augustin Jimenez

 Wild mammals support a high diversity of associated parasites and pathogens that are beginning to reveal, through integrated cross-disciplinary research, the inherent complexity of ecological and evolutionary dynamics within inter-related communities.
 Modern field collecting of mammals includes a variety of techniques for extracting samples that may provide more holistic perspectives of associated biodiversity.
 This workshop will summarize major areas of mammal-parasite research, provide hands-on experience with field sampling protocols, and train participants in proper long-term preservation of parasites and in identification methods for major parasite groups.
 Participants will be taught methods that have been refined by mammalogists and parasitologists to maximize efficiency in the field and to ensure curation of high-quality specimens and associated data.
 This workshop on integrated biodiversity sampling should be of interest to many ASM attendees and provide useful training that can be immediately incorporated into active research programs.
 The workshop is designed to take place over the course of a full day (8 hours) so that it can address the topic of parasites of wild mammals with sufficient detail to give participants a solid foundation in the methods that will be taught.
 The workshop instructors have broad expertise in field and laboratory parasitology and experience teaching the value of a holistic host-parasite perspective for increasing the impact of eco-evolutionary research.
 Organizers: Kurt Galbreath and Andrew Hope.